ArtemAlagizov/net-fortune/README.md

 A learning project to develop a networked "fortune" clone in Haskell.
 The service returns a fortune prediction when a GET request is sent to it.

-Docker image with the app has been hosted on the AWS ECR; at the moment can be accessed by the link below:
+Docker image with the app has been hosted on the AWS ECR; at the moment it can be accessed by the link below:

 http://ec2-34-227-228-18.compute-1.amazonaws.com:8080/fortune